Authorised firearms officer: Specialist firearms officer

 A specialist firearms officer (SFO) is an officer who has undergone training to a more advanced level than authorised firearms officer.
 SFOs receive additional training in areas such as building assault and specialist weapon usage.
 The common role of an SFO is to assault premises involved in a siege situation, effect high-risk firearms related arrests and respond to terrorist threats.

 Counter terrorist specialist firearms officer

-A counter terrorist specialist firearms officer (CTSFO) is the highest AFO level in the National Police Firearms Training Curriculum (NPFTC) and was established by the Metropolitan Police Service in the lead up to the 2012 Summer Olympics held in London on 27th of July.
+A counter terrorist specialist firearms officer (CTSFO) is the highest AFO level in the National Police Firearms Training Curriculum (NPFTC) and was established by the Metropolitan Police Service in the lead up to the 2012 Summer Olympics held in London from 27 July.
 The firearms units of police forces organise CTSFOs into teams to establish a police tactical unit.

 A national capability to respond to terrorist incidents such as marauding terrorist attacks (MTA) through collaboration of police forces who maintain CTSFO teams was established known as the CTSFO Network.